RichardMidnight/OMV/README.md

   4) Install OMB 6:

          wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash

-  5) When it shows the IP address write it down and Now you can relocate your pi and power it up headless
+  5) When it finishes installing, write down the IP address.
+Now you can relocate your pi and power it up headless

   6) Configure OMV
-     - Login to OMV: Go to a web browser and goto ip or omv.local.  username is admin.  pw is openmediavault
+     - Login to OMV: Go to a web browser and goto omv.local or the ip address.  username is admin.  pw is openmediavault
      - Wipe your HHD:  Goto Disks.
 Select your HDD, wipe it
      - Add an Ext4 FileSystem to the HDD
      - Mount FileSystem
      - Create a shared folder.
-I called it called shared.
-Give everyone full access
+I called it "shared".
+Give everyone full access.
      - Add SMB service
      - Setup an SMB share to the shared folder.
+I called it "shared".
 Select GUEST ONLY.